OctopusDeploy/docs/docs/administration/managing-users-and-teams/system-and-space-permissions.md

 As such, when creating a Team, the team can be marked as 'Accessible in all spaces' (i.e a System level team) or 'Accessible in **Finance Dept.** space only' where **Finance Dept.** is the name of the currently selected space (i.e. a Space level team).

 ## What does this mean for configuring User Roles & Teams?
-When we create or edit User Roles, we can choose a combination of system and space level permission.
+When we create or edit User Roles, we can choose a combination of system and space level permissions.
 Since not all scenarios are compatible when mixing system or space level concerns, some rules exist when applying user roles to team.

 ### Rules of the road {#SystemAndSpacePermissions-RulesOfTheRoad}
 When you're including a user role in a team, that role will apply at either the space or system level.
+This is due to the roles constituent permissions needing to be applied at different levels.

+#### Roles with system level permissions only
-- If the role only contains system level permissions, then the role will be automatically applied at the system level.
-    - Roles that exclusively contain system level permissions, can only be used for 'system only' teams.
+If the role only contains system level permissions, then the role will be automatically applied at the system level.
+In addition, roles of this nature can only be used for 'system only' teams.
+Applying a set of system permissions to a 'space team' is not permitted.

+#### Roles with a combination of system and space level permissions
-- If the role contains *any* space permissions, then the role will be applied at the space level.
-Any of the system level permissions from that role are implicitly assigned at the system level.
-There are two potential outcomes for the space assignment:
+However, a user role can be created with a combination of both system and space level permissions.
+When adding a role, if that role contains *any* space permissions, then the role will be applied at the space level.

+There are two potential outcomes for this space assignment:
 1) If the team you are editing is a space team, then the role is assigned to the space that team belongs to
 2) If the team is a system team, then the user is prompted to pick the space that is assigned to.

+Any of the system level permissions from that role are then implicitly assigned at the system level.